 Modification or revision of a Virginia child custody or visitation decree

 Revision and modification of a Virginia custody or visitation decree is generally addressed by Virginia Code § 20-108.
 What this code section basically states is that a court may modify a decree on its own initiative or when a petition is filed for modification be either party, as the circumstances of the parents and the benefit of the children may require.

 A parent that wants to modify (change) an existing custody or visitation order must show some change in conditions that materially affects the “best interests of the child”.
 The intentional withholding of visitation of a child from the other parent without just cause may constitute a material change of circumstances justifying a change of custody in the discretion of the court.

 The value of a consultation with a family law attorney when dealing with Virginia child custody and visitation matters.

 This page provides only a very brief summary of all the considerations and factors involved in a custody and visitation case.
 There is a huge body of case law wherein the courts have interpreted the various statutes and considered other factors applicable to a child custody and visitation determination.
 If you are facing an initial custody and visitation determination or a petition for modification of a prior decree then it is a good idea to obtain a consultation with an experienced family law attorney who can guide you through the process and explain how all of the factors and case law may apply to your particular facts and circumstances.

-Brian R. Moore has represented countless clients as a family law attorney and child custody and visitation lawyer in Virginia.
-He has handled cases involving all manner of issues ranging from parental fitness and psychological issues to children with special needs and complex medical histories.
+Our family law attorneys handle cases involving all manner of issues ranging from parental fitness and psychological issues to children with special needs and complex medical histories.
 If you are facing a contested child custody and visitation case please contact the Moore Law Firm PLLC to arrange a consultation.